TSim – Turan Simulator

 Monitoring options include:

-- All metrics can be reviewed and compared via the Metrics Monitoring Screen.
+- All metrics can be previewed and compared via the Metrics Monitoring Screen.

-- Key real-time metrics (e.g., number of cluster heads) can be tracked on the Live Metrics Dashboard.
+- Key real-time metrics (e.g., number of cluster heads) can be tracked in the Live Metrics Dashboard.

 Metrics Monitoring Screen